BASIC NEEDS GIVING PARTNERSHIP

 HOW TO APPLY | ACCESS SAVED APPLICATION

-- Identify the Basic Needs Giving Partnership Impact Area that your proposal addresses and preview the revised grant application questions.
+- Identify the Basic Needs Giving Partnership Impact Area that your proposal addresses and preview the grant application questions.

 - Call Amy Putzer, Director of Programs, at 920-426-3993 to discuss your proposal PRIOR TO starting your grant application.

-- Submit an online grant application form.
+- Submit an online grant application form prior to the application deadline.

 - Provide any additional supporting documentation that is requested after your application undergoes an initial review.